MohammadA98/SentimentLabelledSentences/README.md

       ```bash
       unzip tweets_compressed.zip
       ```
-      This will extract tweets.csv into the project directory.
+      This will extract tweets.csv into the project directory (please rename the file to "tweets.csv").

 ---